-The ageing of the Israeli population was defined as a national, social and financial challenge by the Israeli government in 2015.
+The ageing of the Israeli population was defined as a national, social and financial challenge by the Israeli government, as back as 2015.

 As part of addressing the challenge, the Israeli government has enforced a gradual mandatory pension provision (which includes a severance pay component), to be paid by all employers and employees from their monthly salaries.
-Currently, the mandatory contribution is 6% by the employee and 12.5% by the employer.
-It is also customary for employers to offer study fund savings to their employees.
+Currently, the mandatory contribution is 6% by the employee and 12.5% by the employer; however, it is also customary for employers to offer study fund savings to their employees.

-In addition, the Israeli government issues each Israeli resident who has reached the retiring age (currently, 62 for women and 67 for men) a Senior Citizen status and certificate granting discounts in public transportation, museums and cultural centres, public parks, bank fees, municipal property taxes (up to a 25% discount, and subject to certain conditions) and other benefits.
+In addition, the Israeli government issues each Israeli resident who has reached the retiring age (currently, 62 for women and 67 for men; with the exception of bereaved parents for whom the age is 71 ) a Senior Citizen status and certificate granting discounts in public transportation, museums and cultural centres, public parks, bank fees, municipal property taxes (up to a 25% discount, and subject to certain conditions) and other benefits.

-In parallel, in order to ensure that every elderly person shall receive a minimal financial support during his or her later years, the National Insurance Agency provides, under certain conditions, old age pension annuity, welfare annuity and income annuity.
+In parallel, in order to ensure that every elderly person shall receive a minimal financial support during their later years, the National Insurance Agency provides, under certain conditions, old age pension annuity, welfare annuity and income annuity.

 Further, Israeli tax laws provide to elderly or retired people reduced income tax rates for certain amounts of income from designated sources such as financial income, pension income and more.

 Children born out of wedlock, legally adopted children and legally recognised surrogate children are all considered as legal issue of the deceased parent and grandparent, and are thus eligible to inherit, subject to the terms and conditions of the Inheritance Law, 5725 – 1965.
-In fact, a child born up to 300 days after the deceased has died is eligible to inherit him or her also if born out of wedlock, adopted, surrogate, or otherwise.
+In fact, a child born up to 300 days after the deceased has died is eligible to inherit from them as well as if born out of wedlock, adopted, surrogate, or otherwise.

-It must be noted, however, that under Jewish law, which is to a large extent controlling legal marriages of Jewish people in Israel as it is adopted by the country’s civil law, a child born out of a married Jewish woman's adultery, although legally considered the child of his biological father (and thus entitled to inherit him), will be defined as a 'mamzer', meaning the child and his or her issue (up to ten generations onward) would not be able to legally marry in Israel.
+It must be noted, however, that under Jewish law, which is to a large extent controlling legal marriages of Jewish people in Israel as it is adopted by the country’s civil law, a child born out of a married Jewish woman's adultery, although legally considered the child of its biological father (and thus entitled to inherit from him), will be defined as a "mamzer", meaning the child and their issue (up to ten generations onward) would not be able to legally marry in Israel.
 Because of these severe impediments, Israeli courts have taken the position that the paternity of a child born out of marriage cannot be easily legally challenged, in order to avoid creating a body of evidence that might be used to declare the child a mamzer.

 Surrogate Pregnancy Arrangements